 Freakling by Lana Krumwiede

 In this dark dystopian fantasy, Taemon unexpectedly loses his power to move objects with his mind – a power everyone in his world has.
 Faced with shame, discrimination and worse, how can he stop people from finding out?
 Or will the exile he fears turn out better than he could have imagined?
-An idea novel for 7th-grade book clubs and class discussion.
+An ideal novel for 7th-grade book clubs and class discussion.

 The Hobbit by JRR Tolkien